Data Centers in Montgomery

 Network & Connectivity Ecosystem

-Bare Metal: Bare metal server options are available in the broader Houston area, offering dedicated compute for performance-sensitive workloads.
-Providers like Hivelocity and Latitude.sh can service the region.
+Bare Metal Bare metal server options are available, offering dedicated compute for performance-sensitive applications.
+Providers like Hivelocity and Latitude.sh can service the region from their Texas data centers.

 Power Analysis

-Power Grid Reliability: The Texas power grid, managed by ERCOT, serves the region.
-Data centers in this area are typically supported by redundant power feeds from multiple substations, ensuring high levels of uptime for critical operations.
+Power Grid Reliability The power grid, managed by ERCOT, is engineered to support industrial loads.
+Data centers in the region are typically supported by redundant power feeds from separate substations to ensure high levels of uptime.

 Market Access, Business & Tax Climate

-Tax Advantage For Data Centers: Texas provides significant tax incentives for data center operators and tenants.
-A state sales and use tax exemption on equipment, software, and power significantly lowers the total cost of ownership.
+Tax Advantage For Data Centers Texas offers significant financial incentives for data center operators and tenants.
+A state sales and use tax exemption on equipment, software, and electricity is available for qualifying data center projects, which reduces both initial capital investment and ongoing operational costs.

 Natural Disaster Risk

-Montgomery has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 43.46 out of 100 as of September 2025.
-While the overall risk is not severe, facility design and operational planning must account for specific regional threats.
+Montgomery has a moderate natural disaster risk profile, with a FEMA National Risk Index score of 43.46 out of 100, as of September 2025.
+The most significant environmental threats are related to severe weather events.
+Key risks include hurricanes (primarily wind and related storm effects), riverine flooding, hail, drought, and heat waves.